• Skip to main content

 Avoid Jack o’Lantern pumpkins

 The large pumpkins sold for making “Jack lanterns” are the main pumpkins that you’ll want to avoid.
 These Halloween pumpkins have been chosen for easy emptying and carving.
-They have less flesh, and the flesh they do have is stringy, less compact, and blander.
+Their pumpkin flesh is stringy, less compact, and bland.
+Plus, they have less of it.
 While they are edible, they aren’t as sweet and flavorful as other varieties.

 In my experience, sweeter pumpkins and squashes will weigh more than average for their size.
 Less flavorful varieties tend to be stringy and weigh less.

-Look for unbruised pumpkins without any holes or soft spots in them as that could be a sign of damage that could lead to rotting.
+Look for relatively heavy squashes that are unbruised.
+Also, check for soft spots or holes that could be a sign of damage that could lead to rotting.

 • Roasting a pumpkin in the oven brings out its sweetness.